Ball boy: Hiring

 There are various methods for selecting the ball boys and girls for a tournament.
-In many tournaments, such as Wimbledon and the Queen's Club Championships, they are picked from or apply through schools, where they are selected by tournaments and they have to go through a number of selections and tests.
+In many tournaments, such as Wimbledon and the Queen's Club Championships, they are picked from or apply through schools, where they are selected by tournaments, and they have to go through a number of selections and tests.
 In some other tournaments, such as the Nottingham Open, Australian Open and the US Open, positions are advertised and there are open try-outs.

 Applicants are required to pass a physical ability assessment.
 In addition to fitness and stamina, the abilities to concentrate and remain alert are essential.

 Association football

-High-profile association football matches may employ ball boys to avoid long delays when a game ball leaves the pitch and its immediate vicinity.
+In 2006, the IFAB Laws of the Game of association football were changed to allow multiple balls to be used under the direction of a referee.
+Higher level organised matches now commonly use 6+ balls with ball boys scattered around the pitch to quicken the pace of play.
 Typically positioned behind advertising boards surrounding the pitch, ball boys will try to be in possession of a spare ball at all times, so that this can be given to the players prior to the loose ball being retrieved.

 Methods for selecting ball boys vary between grounds.
 On occasion, away teams have complained about perceived favour of ball boys towards home sides.

-Association football ball boys hit the headlines in England in a 2013 Capital One Cup match when Eden Hazard, a member of the away team, which was trailing at the time, appeared to kick at an apparently time-wasting ball boy Charlie Morgan who was lying on top of the ball.
+Association football ball boys hit the headlines in England in a 2013 EFL Cup match when Eden Hazard, a member of the away team, which was trailing at the time, appeared to kick at an apparently time-wasting ball boy Charlie Morgan who was lying on top of the ball.
 Hazard was subsequently sent off for violent conduct and suspended for three games.
 It was later revealed that the ball boy had tweeted the day before that he had intended to waste time.